practicingruby/sandal.github.com/discussions.markdown

 <p>If you want to talk to me in private, you can email me at
 <b>gregory.t.brown@gmail.com</b>, but please keep in mind my inbox is very busy and
 it might take me some time to get back to you.
-For the most part, I tend to respond to every email I receive within a few days, but occassionally declare email bankruptcy if I fall too far behind.</p>
+For the most part, I tend to respond to every email I receive within a few days, but occasionally declare email bankruptcy if I fall too far behind.</p>

 </div>